-- 5.5 The Report focuses on the situation where cash is dispensed from an ATM.
-The process for accounting for dispensed cash is set out at paragraph 5.27 of the Part One Briefing.
+6. The Report focuses on the situation where cash is dispensed from an ATM.
+The process for accounting for dispensed cash is set out at paragraph X of the Part One Briefing.
 In short, on a daily basis (or on a Monday following a weekend) the Subpostmaster prints a receipt from the ATM showing the amount of cash dispensed.
 This cash dispensed figure is then entered into Horizon by the Subpostmaster.

-- 5.6 Simultaneously, the amount of cash dispensed is also automatically transmitted to BOI by the ATM.
-This means that there are two parallel records kept of the cash being dispensed by the ATM: one by the Subpostmaster on Horizon and one by BOI. - 5.7 The Report notes that there are situations when these two systems can become out of sync with one another, with one record showing more or less dispensed cash than the other record.
-This could be caused by the Subpostmaster entering the wrong figure on Horizon. - 5.8 What is not highlighted by the Report is that even if the amount of money dispensed by an ATM as recorded on Horizon by the Subpostmaster is different from the amount actually dispensed as recorded by BOI, therefore resulting in the records being "out of sync", this would not result in there being a loss to the branch.
-This is a pure accounting error by the branch. - 5.9 There is a subsequent reconciliation of the Horizon figure against the BOI accounts.
-This means that any error on the Horizon account as to the amount of cash dispensed by the ATM would be picked up within a matter of days and corrected by way of a Transaction Correction to the branch. - 5.10 As a result of this process, there is no difference in the amount of cash held on site.
-Indeed, the above accounting processes do not require anything to be done with the physical cash at all. - 5.11 Simply because the accounts may be "out of sync" does not mean that there is a loss suffered by the branch.
-In summary, the air gap / out of sync issue cannot be a cause of loss in branch.
+7. Simultaneously, the amount of cash dispensed is also automatically transmitted to BOI by the ATM.
+This means that there are two parallel records kept of the cash being dispensed by the ATM: one by the Subpostmaster on Horizon and one by BOI.
+8. The Report notes that there are situations when these two systems can become out of sync with one another, with one record showing more or less dispensed cash than the other record.
+This could be caused by the Subpostmaster entering the wrong figure on Horizon.
+9. What is not highlighted by the Report is that even if the amount of money dispensed by an ATM as recorded on Horizon by the Subpostmaster is different from the amount actually dispensed as recorded by BOI, therefore resulting in the records being "out of sync", this would not result in there being a loss to the branch.
+This is a pure accounting error by the branch.
+10. There is a subsequent reconciliation of the Horizon figure against the BOI accounts.
+This means that any error on the Horizon account as to the amount of cash dispensed by the ATM would be picked up within a matter of days and corrected by way of a Transaction Correction to the branch.